hpdobrica/digital-garden-public/Implementation Intentions.md

 There, we removed all doubts and questions from our Implementation intention - next time you close that laptop lid, you'll know exactly what to do.

-We can tie in the idea of [[Public/Designing Environments for Habits]] and place the mat right next to our working desk, because we want to lower that friction as much as possible.
+We can tie in the idea of [[Designing Environments for Habits]] and place the mat right next to our working desk, because we want to lower that friction as much as possible.

-Once you do a habit, you might realize that the end of a habit might be a pretty good cue for starting a new habit, which is covered in more detail in [[Public/Habit Stacking]].
+Once you do a habit, you might realize that the end of a habit might be a pretty good cue for starting a new habit, which is covered in more detail in [[Habit Stacking]].

 -----